 Show morePlum 'Valor' is a strong plum tree.
 Each winter put a mulch of compost and cow manure grains around the trunk.
 During dry periods water more often.
 Remove any branches growing from the roots.
 In July, you can perform fruit thinning by removing the smallest fruits so that all the energy goes to the larger fruit.
 The plums can be harvested in September.
 Only pick the ripe plums and prune any hanging green leaves.
 They are not tolerant of too much water.

 Plum 'Valor' needs pruningYou can perform annual or biennial pruning on Plum 'Valor'.
 Heavy pruning is not necessary.
 Prune your plum tree preferably during the period from April to September.
 After harvesting, completely remove vertically growing branches.
 Try to open up the crown.
 Bend branches downwards that are growing in all different directions to promote a much better fruit production.
 Train the branches downwards using a rope.

 Show morePlum 'Valor' is a beautiful spring bloomer.
 In March and April, the branches become completely covered with white blossoms.
 The first harvesting of the plums usually takes place in September.
 The skin of plum is very dark.
 These plums can be eaten fresh, or can be used in jam making and for syrups.
 Even the last few green plums can still make excellent jam.
 Plums are also ideal for preservation.
 Their flesh is firm, juicy and very rich in vitamin C.

 - Extra information

-Latin name Prunus domestica 'Valor' Delivery type Supplied as bare-rooted stemmed plant Guarantee 5 years guarantee Color Green, Blue Light preference full sun Flowering period March - May Harvesting period August - September Growing height 200 - 400 cm Planting distance 200 - 400 cm
+Latin name Prunus domestica 'Valor' Delivery type Supplied as bare-rooted stemmed plant Guarantee 5 years guarantee Color Green, Blue, Pink Light preference full sun Flowering period March - May Harvesting period September - October Growing height 200 - 400 cm Planting distance 200 - 400 cm